za3k/short-programs/README.md

 ---
 Strips ANSI color codes out of a stream

+delink
+---
+Usage: `delink FILE`.
+Removes a level of symlink, moving the symlink's target in place of the symlink.
+Can have bad side-effects, use with caution.

 dzen-clock
 ---
 Make a small clock at the bottom of the screen